 Question E(3).
-If you checked the box, include a list of corporations included in the consolidated federal return that aren't included in this Oregon return.
+Check this box if it applies.
+Include a list of corporations included in the consolidated federal return that aren't included in this Oregon return.
 List each corporation's name and FEIN.
 Note: Include a copy of your federal return and schedules as filed with the IRS.

-Question F. If the Oregon corporation is a subsidiary in an affiliated group, or a subsidiary in a parent-subsidiary controlled group, enter the name and FEIN of the parent corporation.
+Question F. If the filing corporation (shown above as legal name) is a subsidiary in an affiliated group, or a subsidiary in a parent-subsidiary controlled group, enter the name and FEIN of the parent corporation.
 For definition of a subsidiary in an affiliated group or a parent-subsidiary controlled group, see federal Form 1120, Schedule K.

 Question K. Utility or telecommunications companies.
-Taxpayers primarily engaged in utilities or telecommunications may elect to apportion income using double-weighted sales factor formula (ORS 314.280 and supporting rules).
+Taxpayers primarily engaged in utilities or telecommunications may elect to apportion income using double-weighted sales factor formula (ORS 314.280 and supporting administrative rules).
 Check the box if making this election.